Cambridge Analytica's Facebook data was accessed from Russia, MP says

 While also working at Cambridge University, Kogan held a professorship at St. Petersburg State University.

-He made multiple visits to Russia but, he says, he is still working with his legal team to confirm the dates of the visits.
+He made multiple visits to Russia but, as of the time of publication of this story, he said, he was still working with his legal team to confirm the dates of the visits.

+Shortly after this article was published, Kogan told CNN he could confirm that he visited Russia in April 2014, before he began collecting data for Cambridge Analytica.

+He said his next visit to Russia was in April 2016.
+By that time, he said, he had begun to delete most of the Facebook data he had gathered for Cambridge Analytica and that any of the data on his device had been anonymized — meaning he had stripped away personally identifying information.

 Kogan denies handing over the Facebook data he gathered for Cambridge Analytica to any Russian entity, saying it is possible that someone in Russia could have accessed data from his computer without his knowledge.
 "On my side, I am not aware of any Russian entity with access to my data," he added.
 He didn't rule out that he may have inadvertently exposed the data while in Russia.